xiangjunn/tp/docs/DeveloperGuide.md

 Step 1.
 The user enters `cmark 1 2` to mark the first and second contact displayed in the contact list.
 The arguments `1 2` are passed to the `CMarkCommandParser` through the `parse` method call.

 Step 2.
-The user input `1 2` will be subjected to checks by `String#trim` to ensure that argument provided is not empty.
-A list of `Index` object is created from the argument using `Parserutil#parseMarkIndexes`.
-Examples of incorrect arguments include `` or `a @`.
+The user input `1 2` will be subjected to checks by `String#trim` to ensure that argument provided is not empty. `Parserutil#parseMarkIndexes` will check for invalid arguments and create a list of `Index` object(s).

 Step 3.
 A List of `Index` object is created based on the input arguments.
    * From this example, the List of `Indexes` created will contain element two elements both of which are `Indexes` and contains the integer value `1` and `2` respectively.